System Architecture and Tech Stack

 Architecture Overview

-Proprietary components have been developed by Botium itself.
+The proprietary components described here have been developed by Botium itself.

 Tech Stack